sergueik/uru_serverspec/README.md

 On Unix, there certainly are alternatives, but on Windows, rvm-like tools are scarcely available.
 The only alternative found was [pik](https://github.com/vertiginous/pik), and it is not maintained since 2012.
-Also, installing a full [Cygwin](https://www.cygwin.com/) environment on a Windows instance just to enable one to [run rvm](http://blog.developwithpassion.com/2012/03/30/installing-rvm-with-cygwin-on-windows/) feels like an overkill.
+Also, installing a full [Cygwin](https://www.cygwin.com/) environment on a Windows instance just to enable one to run [rvm](http://blog.developwithpassion.com/2012/03/30/installing-rvm-with-cygwin-on-windows/) feels like an overkill.

-It is no longer necessary, though still possible to run serverspec at the end of provision, or run the same set of tests locally or remotely - see the example below on how to update the Vagrantfile.
+It is no longer necessary, though still possible to run serverspec at the end of provision.
+To run the same set of tests locally on the insance in uru environment and remotely on the developer host in [Vagrant serverspec](https://github.com/jvoorhis/vagrant-serverspec) plugin - see the example below on how to update the Vagrantfile.

-A possible alternative is to add the __uru\_serverspec__ module to control repository role / through a dedicated __test__  profile/stage, which will cause Puppet to verify the modules and everything declared in the __main__ / 'production'  profile stage.
+A possible alternative is to add the __uru\_serverspec__ module to control repository role / through a dedicated 'test' profile (stage), which will cause Puppet to verify the modules and everything declared in the 'production'  profile (stage).

-The module __uru\_serverspec__ is designed to execute `rake spec` with the serverspec files during every provision run.
+The module __uru\_serverspec__ can be configured to execute `rake spec` with the serverspec files during every provision run (the default) or only when changes are detected in the ruby file or hiera configuration.

 This is different from the regular Puppet module, and therefore the full Puppet run will not be idempotent, but this reflects the module purpose.

 When moving to production, this behavior can be suppressed through module parameters.
-Alternatively, the __test__ stage where the module is declared, can be disabled, or the class simply can be managed through [hiera_include](https://docs.puppet.com/hiera/3.2/puppet.html#assigning-classes-to-nodes-with-hiera-hierainclude) to not bepresent in production environment.
+Alternatively, the 'test' stage where the module is declared, can be disabled, or the class simply can be managed through [hiera_include](https://docs.puppet.com/hiera/3.2/puppet.html#assigning-classes-to-nodes-with-hiera-hierainclude) to not bepresent in production environment.

 On the other hand, exactly because the module ability of being __not__ idempotent, one can use __uru\_serverspec__ for the same tasks the